chipslays/queue/README.md

 ### Cron

-Or instead worker, we have a cron.
+Or instead worker, we have a cron job.

 ```php
 use Chipslays\Queue\Queue;